apluslms/accessibility-audit/content/patterns/aa-audit-summary.md

 No pages cause legal or financial consequences, however since submissions are finite and contribute to university grades, they may meet the definition of "testing".

 Submissions are not reversible.
 No mechanism to check values before submission are provided.
 No confirmation step is used.
 Any of these would meet the criteria.
-This has already been disucssed earlier in [GitHub issue #508](https://github.com/apluslms/a-plus/issues/508) and [MOOC-grader issue #56](https://github.com/apluslms/mooc-grader/issues/56).
+This has already been discussed earlier in [GitHub issue #508](https://github.com/apluslms/a-plus/issues/508) and [MOOC-grader issue #56](https://github.com/apluslms/mooc-grader/issues/56).

 ## Robust